shenlanAZ/typecho2hugo/README.md

-# typecho2hugo
+# Typecho2Hugo/Hexo
-export all your typecho posts in sqlite to hugo
+export all your typecho posts in sqlite to hugo or hexo

+also applicable to hexo

 ## Usage